Stichoza/flipper-nearby-files/README.md

 > [!Note]
 > `Latitude` and `Longitude` keywords are also supported. `Latitute` (yes, [a typo](https://github.com/Next-Flip/Momentum-Firmware/pull/246)) is also supported for legacy reasons.

+These coordinates are **automatically** added to files if you're using a custom firmware (like Momentum or RogueMaster) that has "subdriving" feature – recording location from GPS module at the time of signal capture.
+You can also manually add coordinates by editing the file either via Flipper mobile app or directly on SD card.

 > [!Warning]
 > If your Flipper is crashing or rebooting while running GPS related apps, try setting `Listen UART` to `None` in Flipper settings.
 > Source: https://github.com/flipperdevices/flipperzero-firmware/issues/4081#issuecomment-2631762477